patriksporre/bootloader-demo/README.md

 This project contains a simple bootloader written in NASM assembly, designed to load a secondary application from a specific sector on a floppy disk, decompress it with RLE (Run-Length Encoding) and XOR decryption, and jump to execute it in memory.

 The bootloader is intended as an educational example, showcasing several foundational techniques for bootloader development in a 16 bit real-mode environment.

+This project is designed to provide an easy-to-follow example for beginners interested in low-level programming and bootloader development.
+Have fun exploring and experimenting with the code!

 ## Features

 - **Simple sector-based loading**: Loads a compressed and encrypted application from the floppy disk's second sector
 - **RLE compression and XOR Encryption**: Compresses and encrypts the application binary for minimized disk usage
-- **Basic debug output**: Displays characters ('L', 'U', 'J', 'E') for debugging stages: Load, Unpack, Jump, and Error
+- **Basic debug output**: Displays characters 'L', 'U', 'J', and 'E' for debugging stages: "Load", "Unpack", "Jump", and "Error"
 - **Far jump execution**: Loads and jumps to the application at a specific memory address, setting `CS` and `IP`

 ## Key learnings and common pitfalls